 The world is moving towards cloud hosting at a rapid rate.
 The costs associated with this type of hosting are nowhere near as big as they used to be, and the improved scalability along with the rest of the benefits render the traditional solutions unsuitable for most modern websites.
 The only thing stopping some people is the misconception that controlling an entire server (albeit a virtual one) requires a lot of technical expertise.
 If you pick a managed cloud VPS hosting plan from Scala Hosting, however, you’ll quickly realize that this is not really the case.

 For one, our managed VPS solutions come with an operating system and everything needed to run a website already installed, and if you do need assistance, our technical support team is always on hand to help you out.
-Last, but by no means least, you get free access to SPanel that gives you all the tools you need to control your virtual server.
+Last, but by no means least, you get free access to SPanel’s Admin Interface and all the tools you need to control your virtual server.

-The home page of your VPS’ SPanel acts as a dashboard.
-Through it, you get a live feed of how much server resources you’re using at the moment, and you also get convenient shortcuts to some of the most frequently used features.
+The home page of SPanel’s Admin Interface acts as a dashboard.
+Through it, you get a live feed of how much server resources you’re using at the moment, and you also have a list of all the accounts currently set up on your VPS.
 The server administration tools are available in the panel on the left-hand side of the screen, and if you’re struggling to find what you’re looking for, you can use the search functionality.